Allium (Ornamental) Growing Guide

 Sow and Plant

 Set out dormant bulbs in the autumn, or transplant container-grown plants in early spring.
 Cover the bulbs to four times their depth with loose soil.
-Allow 30cm (12in) between bulbs of most varieties; very small species can be planted closer.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.